 Parallelogram Perimeter Calculator

-If you ever wondered how to find the perimeter of a parallelogram, this parallelogram perimeter calculator can help you in no time.
-Not only we implemented the easiest well-known equation but also two other parallelogram perimeter formulas.
+If you have ever wondered how to find the perimeter of a parallelogram, this parallelogram perimeter calculator can help you in no time.
+Not only have we implemented the easiest well-known equation but also two other parallelogram perimeter formulas.
 Why not give it a go?
-Check out also twin brother of that calculator - parallelogram area calculator - to get to know this shape better.
+Check out also the twin brother of this calculator – parallelogram area calculator – to get to know this shape better.

 Parallelogram perimeter formula

 The most well-known formula for parallelogram perimeter comes from perimeter definition: it's simply the sum of the lengths of sides:

 perimeter = a + b + a + b = 2 × (a + b)

 But what if we don't have the length of the two sides?

 If you know the diagonals and two sides, you can use the formula: